Nord Stream pipelines sabotage: Aftermath

 On 27 September 2022, European gas prices jumped 12 percent after news spread of the damaged pipelines, despite the fact that Nord Stream 1 had not delivered gas since August and Nord Stream 2 had never gone into service.

-The Danish Navy and Swedish Coast Guard sent ships to monitor the discharge and keep other vessels away from danger by establishing an exclusion zone of 7 nmi around each leak.
-Two of the ships are the Swedish Amfitrite and the Danish Absalon, which are specially designed to operate in contaminated environments such as gas clouds.
+The Royal Danish Navy and Swedish Coast Guard sent ships to monitor the discharge and to establish an exclusion zone of 5 nmi around the southernmost leak, and another of 7 nmi around the other three, to keep other vessels away from danger.
+Two of the ships were the Swedish Amfitrite and the Danish Absalon, which are specially designed to operate in contaminated environments such as gas clouds.
+The US destroyer Paul Ignatius also contributed to maintaining the exclusion zone.
 Vessels could lose buoyancy if they enter the gas plumes, and there might be a risk of leaked gas igniting over the water and in the air, but there were no risks associated with the leaks outside the exclusion zones.

-The president of the European Commission, Ursula von der Leyen, wrote on Twitter that "Any deliberate disruption of active European energy infrastructure is unacceptable & will lead to the strongest possible response."
 After the leaks, Norwegian authorities increased the security around their gas and oil infrastructure.
 As of 29 September 2022, eastward flow of gas from Germany to Poland through the Yamal–Europe pipeline was stable, as was transmission through Ukraine as of 2 October 2022, although concerns remained that Russia may introduce "sanctions against Ukraine's Naftogaz [...] that could prohibit Gazprom from paying Ukraine transit fees [... that] could end Russian gas flows to Europe via the country."

 On 5 October, Nord Stream 2 AG reported that Gazprom had begun pulling gas back out of the undamaged pipe for consumption in Saint Petersburg, reducing pipe pressure.
 Infrastructure in the North Sea was being inspected for anomalies.

-On 11 January 2023, EU and NATO announced the creation of a task force on making their critical infrastructure more resilient to potential threats, citing "Putin’s weaponising of energy" and the sabotage of the Nord Stream pipelines.
+On 11 January 2023, EU and NATO announced the creation of a task force on making their critical infrastructure more resilient to potential threats.